-A contributing factor to the French Revolution was France’s involvement in several imperial wars – or more specifically, by the debt these wars created.
-By the late 1600s France was both a European continental power and an imperial power.
-France’s empire was the second largest in the world, after the British Empire.
+A contributing factor to the French Revolution was France’s involvement in several imperial wars – or, more specifically, by the strain these wars placed on the national treasury.
+By the late 1600s, France was both a European continental power and an imperial power.
+The French Empire was the second largest in the world after the British Empire.
 It included large swathes of central and eastern North America, down to the Mississippi valley and the Gulf of Mexico, islands in the Caribbean Sea and most of north west Africa.
-French colonialism had also taken root in eastern India (from Pondicherry to Bengal) and in south-east Asia (in modern day Thailand, Laos and Vietnam).
+French colonialism was also beginning to take root in eastern India (from Pondicherry to Bengal) and in south-east Asia (in modern-day Thailand, Laos and Vietnam).
 The French Empire was supported, supplied and protected by significant naval and mercantile fleets.
 France’s colonies produced significant amounts of wealth for the nation, providing additional land, raw materials, commodities and labour.
 The income from colonial resources and profits supercharged the growth of French capitalism in the late 17th and 18th centuries.

 The last of Louis XIV’s wars, the War of the Spanish Succession (1701-14), strained France’s finances to breaking point.
 It began when Louis XIV installed his grandson, Philip of Anjou, on the vacant Spanish throne, a move that threatened the imperial and trade interests of Britain, Austria and the Dutch.
 The War of the Spanish Succession was one of the first ‘world wars’, involving almost all of Europe’s significant powers.
 It lasted more than a decade, involved heavy spending and left all of its major combatants with unprecedented levels of debt.
 As with earlier conflicts, the royal government in France offset the costs of war by borrowing heavily and raising new taxes.
 Louis’ finance minister Nicolas Desmaretz sustained the government and the war effort by renegotiating or extending loans and introducing a national lottery.
 In 1710 Desmaretz introduced the dixième, a 10 percent tax on the earnings of all individuals (the clergy excepted).
 Yet even an income tax of this size did little to ease France’s deficit.
 When Louis XIV died in 1715 France had spent decades living well beyond its means.
 According to a Compte Rendu drawn up by Desmaretz after the king’s death, France was carrying a national debt of two billion livres.
 The annual interest payments on this debt alone (165 million livres) were more than the government collected in taxes.